seba--/incremental/typecheck/README.md

 It can take up to an hour or more per test suite, as ScalaMeter performs GC warmups and runs each test multiple times to collect statistics.
 You are welcome to substitute the height parameter 16 for some other positive integer in the invocation.
-For higher numbers you may want to change the JVM heap size by editing the `./sbt` script file in the folder.
+For higher numbers you may want to change the JVM heap size by editing the `jvmopts` parameter in the file `./src/resources/benchmark.properties`.

 3. After you have run the tests, there should be the following files/folders in the current directory:
   * `./benchmark/`
     * `incremental/`: Delimiter Separated Values (DSV) files of incremental performance results.
 See next section for details.
     * `nonincremental/`: DSV files for nonincremental performance results.
   * `./tmp/report/index.html`: A graphical plot of ScalaMeter's performance results, which can be viewed in any modern web browser.
 This is the way we obtained figure 9 for our paper.
-Note that this shows only the results of either `incremental` or `nonincremental`, but not both.
+Note that this shows only the results of the last test run, i.e., either of `incremental` or `nonincremental`.

 # Data Format